ancient-cthulhu/tradelocker-account-trades-fetcher/README.md

     -   The fetched data is temporarily stored in-memory in a dictionary (`data_store`).
     -   Data is formatted as JSON and prepared for download in a ZIP archive.
-    -   The ZIP file is created and provided to the user as a downloadable link.
+    -   The ZIP file is created and provided to the user.

 -   **Security:**